Do solar panels work during a power outage?

 1. Backup gas generator

-Cons of a backup generator
+The cons of having a backup generator

 2. Solar battery